AllenInstitute/bmtk/_sources/bionet_config.rst.txt

 Node_id selections
 ++++++++++++++++++

 	Defines selections of cells.
-For example, this way we identify the cells for which variables will be saved
+For example, this way can specify the cells (node_ids) for which variables will be saved

     ::

-		The "node_id_selections"
 		  "node_id_selections": {
 			"save_cell_vars": [0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100]
 		  },